thedevarchive/shieldalert-security-dashboard/README.md

 ## Upcoming Features

-* None at the moment, I'm just finishing up on the Information Security course.
+* In Progress: completing on the Information Security course
+* Final assessment for Information Security course
+* Chatbot assistant for website navigation

 # How to Report Issues